akga20052/EasterPost/README.md

-Write a quick code for each holiday using this template!
+Craft a swift code snippet for every holiday employing this structure using solely HTML and CSS.

 Happy coding, my friends!
 Love, Connie 🚀💻❤️